Electrenator/Tabbly/README.md

 - [ ] Add support for more browsers.
 Should be able to count at the same time.
 - [x] Add tab / window count logging for personal statistics over time.
 - [ ] Allow auto startup on boot.
-- [ ] Pause presence when another program tries to presence.
+- [ ] Pause presence when another program tries to show it's presence.
 - [x] Handle exceptions when Discord client is not open or gets closed.